sausheong/polyglot/README.md

 * Ruby
 * Go
+* Python

 Please send pull requests for sample responders in other languages!

 ### Ruby

-This example returns a "Hello World" back to the browser.
+This example uses the [ffi-rzmq](https://github.com/chuckremes/ffi-rzmq) gem and returns a "Hello World" back to the browser.

 ```ruby
 require 'securerandom'